ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/custom_branding.md

 ## Theme styling using CSS

-Bootstrap 5 is used as css library with the goal of reusing as much as possible to prevent a wild growth of classes and to make the html-code more understandable.
-SASS is used as css-precursor, a more structured and flexible language to describe the css styling.
-More information about the SASS language can be found [here](https://sass-lang.com/documentation/).
+Bootstrap 5 is used as the CSS library, with the goal of reusing existing utilities and preventing uncontrolled growth in custom classes.
+Sass is used as the CSS preprocessor.
+More information about Sass can be found [here](https://sass-lang.com/documentation/).

-The order in which the css style sheets are loaded is as follows: bootstrap_variables > bootstrap > variables > custom_variables > main_theme_classes > custom_classes.
-The theme allows you to intervene and customize at different levels.
-It is recommended to customize on Bootstrap level, and only work your way down the ladder if needed.
+The CSS stylesheets are loaded in this order: `bootstrap_variables` > `bootstrap` > `variables` > `custom_variables` > `main_theme_classes` > `custom_classes`.
+The theme allows you to customize at different levels.
+Start with Bootstrap variables, and only move further down the chain when needed.

 ### 1. Bootstrap variables

-In the `/_sass/_bootstrap_variables.scss` file, you can declare variables that can be used by Bootstrap.
-This is the very first place where one wants to customize their theme for things like:
+In the `/_sass/_bootstrap_variables.scss` file, you can declare variables that are used by Bootstrap.
+This is the first place to customize theme-wide basics such as:

 - Primary, secondary, light and dark theme colors ($primary, $secondary, $light and $dark)
 - The size of H1, H2, p,... ($h1-font-size, $h2-font-size)